Blog

 Decide on Deliverables

 - Print.
-No matter how “electronic” your company is, have at least one piece of printed material that the employee can review at home with their spouse or partner.
+No matter how “electronic” your company is, have at least one piece of printed material that your employee can review at home with their spouse or partner.
 This material can either be mailed home or distributed at work.
 And don’t forget traditional posters or table tents for your locations.

 Create a Calendar